-I. General Information
+I. GENERAL INFORMATION

 To maintain a SIMPLE Plan for a year, an employer must meet certain requirements.
 First, an employer must be a "small employer."
-This means that during the preceding year, an employer must not have employed more than 100 employees (including self-employed individuals and certain leased employees) whose compensation for the year was at least \$5,000.
+This means that during the preceding year, an employer must not have employed more than 100 employees whose compensation for the year was at least \$5,000.
 If, in any subsequent year, an employer fails this "small employer" test, an employer generally may continue to maintain the SIMPLE Plan for no more than two years since the employer last passed the test before the employer must either pass the "small employer" test or stop making contributions to the plan.
-Second, an employer generally cannot maintain a SIMPLE Plan for any year in which the employer maintains another tax-qualified plan, including a 403(b) plan or a Simplified Employee Pension Plan ("SEP"), under which any employee accrues benefits or contributions are made to the plan, other than a plan maintained for a group of collectively bargained employees.
+Second, an employer cannot maintain a SIMPLE Plan for any year in which the employer maintains another tax-qualified plan, including a 403(b) plan or a Simplified Employee Pension Plan ("SEP"), under which any employee accrues benefits or contributions are made to the plan, other than a plan maintained for a group of collectively bargained employees.
 In applying these rules, any employer that is related to the employer sponsoring the plan (a "related employer") by reason of common ownership or affiliated management, and the employees of any related employer, must be taken into account, and certain rules relating to corporate transactions apply.
-An employer may elect to terminate the SIMPLE IRA Plan during the plan year if they have established a safe harbor section 401(k) plan as its replacement.
-The employer must take formal written action (i.e., corporate resolution or other instrument) specifying the termination date and must provide employees at least 30 days notice and a description of how the termination and rollover will work.

 Employers complete a SIMPLE Plan Adoption Agreement using IRS Form 5304-SIMPLE or 5305-SIMPLE or a financial institution's prototype plan such as the Morgan Stanley SIMPLE.
 The terms of that Adoption Agreement, in conjunction with the underlying plan document, control all aspects of an employer's SIMPLE Plan.
 The Code allows employers to elect from among a number of alternative plan rules.
-The rules an employer chooses for their SIMPLE Plan must be set forth in a notice that the employer must give to their employees prior to the 60-day employee election period before the start of every year.
-It is possible for a SIMPLE IRA to be designated as a Roth IRA and accept Roth contributions under the plan.
-Morgan Stanley expects to offer this option for SIMPLE IRA plans at a future date.
+The rules an employer chooses for their SIMPLE Plan must be set forth in a notice that the employer must give to their employees at least 60 days before the start of every year.